Electric Aviation Deep Dive: The Programs Actually Flying in 2026

 Nine active programs are tracked in the SpotCharge dataset (see /tools/industry/aviation for the live table).
 Three categories:

-Two programs are in flight test today (Heart X1 demonstrator, Wisk Gen 6, Vertical VX4).
+Three programs are in flight test today (Heart X1 demonstrator, Wisk Gen 6, Vertical VX4 — the last recovering from a 2023 flight-test crash).
 Three programs have FAA certification underway with 2026 commercial-launch targets (Beta CX300, Joby S4, Archer Midnight).
-Two programs are paused or restructuring (Eviation, Lilium, Volocopter all hit major financial trouble in 2024-2025).
-One European program (Vertical VX4) is recovering from a 2023 flight-test crash.
+And three programs are paused or restructuring after major financial trouble in 2024-2025 (Eviation, Lilium, Volocopter).

 Active programs at a glance